Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 Finding Architectural Inspiration

 Back to the project, initial searches for "building a filtering system with Next.js" yielded surprisingly generic results.
-But a Twitter search led me to Aurora Scharff's excellent article on Managing Advanced Search Param Filtering in the Next.js App Router.
+However, a Twitter search led me to Aurora Scharff's excellent article on Managing Advanced Search Param Filtering in the Next.js App Router.

 This finding was critical—we had already mastered Mux for video streaming and leveraged Next.js's full route cache in other projects.
 The URL parameter handling was the missing piece for a cohesive solution.